16 August 2019 laia

 In a world of untruths and deception, consumers are looking for authenticity, and when brands engage in social issues that they believe in (and put their money where their mouth is), they are more likely to earn trust and loyalty amongst target audiences.

 An example of a globally-recognised, purpose-led brand is P&G, which strives to do what is right and be a force for good.
 One of the key causes that the brand strives to make a difference in is gender equality, and the Always #LikeAGirl campaign brought this to life beautifully.
-The campaign was built on the fact that 50% of girls experience a huge drop in confidence at puberty, and the common phase ‘like a girl’ was used to illustrate the profound effect that words can have on girls during puberty.
+The campaign was built on the fact that 50% of girls experience a huge drop in confidence at puberty, and the common phase ‘like a girl’ was used to illustrate the profound effect that words can have on girls at this stage.
 The award-winning campaign had a lasting impact, with research proving that after the Always #LikeAGirl campaign, 76% of respondents now consider the phrase a positive expression (up from 19%).

 Not only do these purpose-driven campaigns make us feel warm and fuzzy inside – they can have a significant impact on a business’s bottom line.
 Proof of this is Unilever revealing in 2018 that its most sustainable brands grew 46% faster than the rest of the business and delivered 70% of its turnover growth.